dhikad19/ricey-heaven-app/README.md

 ## Ricey Heaven App

-Front-end web for selling fried rice food with smooth scroll and full responsive.
+Front-end web for selling fried rice food with smooth scroll and full responsive web.

 ## This App Using